 Since September 2006, employment relationships have been governed by a consolidated Labor Code, which replaced a variety of separate laws, rules, regulations and ministerial orders.
 Luxembourg employment law applies to all work performed in the country unless the parties have agreed to the application of the law of another country that is more favorable to the employee.

 The normal workday in Luxembourg is eight hours, the normal workweek 40 hours.
 Pursuant to a work organization or flextime plan, however, employees may be scheduled to work up to 10 hours per day and 48 hours per week, as long as their average weekly hours during a four week period do not exceed 40.
 The four week reference period may be extended up to 12 months by a collective bargaining agreement or with the permission of the Ministry of Labor and Employment.
 Labor Code, 2006, art.
 L. 211-5 to 211-7.

-Employees (other than senior management) who work overtime are entitled to either 140 percent pay or compensatory time off at a rate of 150 percent of the overtime hours worked, and workers under 18 are paid doubletime.
+Employees (other than senior management) who work overtime are entitled to either 140 percent pay or compensatory time off of 1.5 hours for every hour, of overtime hours worked, and workers under 18 are paid double time.
 Pregnant employees may not be required to work overtime and workers under the age of 18 can only be required to work overtime under special circumstances.

 For work performed between 10 p.m. and 6 a.m., employees are entitled to a 25 percent premium above their normal pay.
 Young workers are not permitted to perform night work except as part of training in particular types of workplaces, such as hospitals, hotels, the armed forces, and bakeries.
 Employees cannot work more than an average of eight hours of night work, daily, over a 24 hour period, as calculated over a period of seven days.
 Labor Code, 2006, art.
 L. 211-5 to 211-7.